cunnie/inclusive-sober-literature/remixed/big_book/12_chapt4_we_agnostics.md

 appeared.
 Save for a few brief moments of temptation the thought of drink has never returned; and at such times a great revulsion has risen up in him.
 Seemingly he could not drink even if he would.
 God had restored his sanity.

   What is this but a miracle of healing?
 Yet its elements are simple.
 Circumstances made him willing to believe.
-He humbly offered himself to his Maker— then he knew.
+He humbly offered himself to his Maker—then he knew.

   Even so has God restored us all to our right minds.
 To this man, the revelation was sudden.
 Some of us grow into it more slowly.
-But He has come to all who have honestly sought Him.
+But God has come to all who have honestly sought God.

-  When we drew near to Him He disclosed Himself to us!
+  When we drew near to God, God disclosed God's-self to us!